 generally exempt persons from such of the requirements of a property quarantine notice or a notice under regulation 10 as may be specified in the notice of exemption, and in the notice may specify a time or times during which, and conditions subject to which, the exemption shall apply.

-(2) The Protection Board may, by a subsequent notice published in accordance with subregulation (1), vary or revoke a notice under subregulation (1) which shall thereupon have effect as so varied, or cease to have effect, as the case may be.
+(2) The Director General may, by a subsequent notice published in accordance with subregulation (1), vary or revoke a notice under subregulation (1) which shall thereupon have effect as so varied, or cease to have effect, as the case may be.

+[Regulation 9 amended in Gazette 17 Dec 2010 p.
+6426-7.]

 10. Property quarantine areas

-(1) The Protection Board may, by notice published —
+(1) The Director General may, by notice published —

 (a) in the Gazette; and